TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

    table already exists.

-By default new fields are added at the bottom of the form when editing a record from that table.
-If the table uses tabs, new fields are added at the bottom of the "Extended" tab.
-This tab is created automatically if it does not exist.
 The following screen shot shows the placement of the two new fields when editing a "fe\_users" record:

 .. figure:: ../Images/ExtendingTcaFeUsers.png